Explore 13 Fascinating Types of Oscar Fish: Care, Identification, and More

 Normal tank conditions for Oscars, including water parameters 74 – 81℉ and 6.5 – 7.5 pH, work for this species.

 This striking redfish has an aggressive temperament and a large appetite.
-It’ll eat anything that can enter its mouth, but feed it with high carotenoids to keep its reddish skin bright.
+It’ll eat anything that can enter its mouth, but feed it with high carotenoids to keep its reddish scales bright.
 Avoid pairing this species with smaller and calmer fish.

 Lemon Oscar